Hall of Shame

 the more logical idol.fox.com would actually be one character shorter.

 The similar-concept Nashville Star show on the USA Network had more sense,

 - Even when governmental entities use the proper top level domain, they don't

 always follow the proper structure.
 For instance, the Internet

-Fraud Complaint Center, set up by the FBI, uses ifccfbi.gov where
+Fraud Complaint Center, set up by the FBI, used ifccfbi.gov where

 it would have been more logical to put a dot in the middle of it and

 use the subdomain ifcc.fbi.gov.
+(Later it changed to the shorter, snappier ic3.gov.)
 Not so long ago, the .gov

 registry was very strict about only giving separate domains to cabinet-level